 General information for consumers

 Advomi is a technological company and not a law firm.
 We don’t offer services that are specifically prohibited under law to be performed by entities that are not lawyers or law firms.
 On the Advomi platform clients can purchase advisory and other services directly from Advomi.
 For services that should only be performed by lawyers Advomi acts as an intermediary service for facilitating the communications and transactions between lawyers and clients.

 You can contact us in relation to the use of my.advomi.com.sg or our services at:

 Email: hi @ advomi.com.sg.sg

 User accounts are accessible through credentials (email and password).
 Clients and lawyers shall at all times maintain the security and secrecy of their account information, including the access credentials.
 Users are not allowed to authorize third parties to use their accounts and accounts are not transferable to any other entity.
-Users shall be responsible for all activity that occurs under their user account, unless they provide sufficient evidence that the account has been the subject of unauthorised use.
+Users shall be responsible for all activity that occurs under their user account unless they provide sufficient evidence that the account has been the subject of unauthorized use.

 To gain access to the Advomi platform and/or use the services of Advomi, users must be at least 18 years old.